Carmelites: Habit and scapular

-A miniature version of the Carmelite scapular is popular among Roman Catholics and is one of the most popular devotions in the church.
-Wearers usually believe that if they faithfully wear the Carmelite scapular (also called "the brown scapular" or simply "the scapular") and die in a state of grace, they will be saved from eternal damnation.
+A miniature version of the Carmelite scapular is popular among Catholics and is one of the most popular devotions in the church.
+Wearers usually believe that if they faithfully wear the Carmelite scapular (also called "the brown scapular" or simply "the scapular") and die in a state of grace, they will be saved from eternal torment.
 Catholics who decide to wear the scapular are usually enrolled by a priest, and some choose to enter the Scapular Confraternity.
 The Lay Carmelites of the Third Order of Our Lady of Mount Carmel wear a scapular which is smaller than the shortened scapular worn by some Carmelite religious for sleeping, but still larger than the devotional scapulars.

 Visions and devotions

 Among the various Catholic orders, Carmelite nuns have had a proportionally high ratio of visions of Jesus and Mary and have been responsible for key Catholic devotions.

 From the time of her clothing in the Carmelite religious habit (1583) until her death (1607), Mary Magdalene de' Pazzi is said to have had a series of raptures and ecstasies.